Mu-Nirvana/jenkins-cloud-create/README.md

 If kubectl is installed, the AKS cluster can be attached with the following command
 * Run `az aks get-credentials --resource-group $(terraform output -raw resource_group_name) --name $(terraform output -raw kubernetes_cluster_name)`

+### Login with docker (optional)
+If `acr_admin` is set true, an admin login will be created.
+You can login to the registry on docker with the following steps
+1. Navigate to [Azure portal](https://portal.azure.com/) and locate the container registry resource
+2. In the menu pane, select access keys under settings
+3. Run the command `docker login <LOGIN_SERVER>` using the server address listed on the above page.
+When prompted enter either of the provided passwords